kingsword09/droid-acp/README.md

 - `Total` is computed as `inputTokens + outputTokens + cacheReadTokens` (matching Droid’s internal “lastTokenUsage”).
 - The context % matches Droid’s TUI: `max=200000` for Anthropic models, otherwise `max=300000`.

+## Compress / Compact (`/compress`, `/compact`)

+Droid’s built-in `/compress` is TUI-only.
+In stream-jsonrpc mode, droid-acp implements an equivalent workflow:

+1. Ask Droid to generate a short `<summary>...</summary>` of the current conversation
+2. Restart the underlying Droid exec session
+3. Inject the summary as embedded context on your next message (so the new session continues with a smaller context)

+Notes:

+- This is an adapter-level feature; it is **not available** in native ACP mode (`npx droid-acp --acp`).
+- The generated summary is captured silently (it is not shown in the chat transcript) and will be appended to your next message as embedded context.
+- You can pass optional instructions: `/compress focus on current code changes and next steps`.

 ## Session Modes